matplotlib/matplotlib/galleries/tutorials/index.rst

 User guide tutorials
 --------------------

-Many of our tutorials were moved from this section to :ref:`users-guide-explain`:
+Many of our tutorials were moved from this section to :ref:`users-guide-index`:

 Introductory
 ~~~~~~~~~~~~